OUIsolutions/cxpathjson/conf/README.md

 ### Set
+Every `set` function gets 3 parameters: the json object, the value to set and the path string.
 To set a value in the json object, you can use a range of functions.
 The functions are:

 - `set_long` to set an integer.